xesdoog/YimActions/README.md

 ## Credits:

 [ShinyWasabi](https://github.com/ShinyWasabi)
-Taught me how to actually write a search function.
+Taught me how to write a proper search function that disables game input while typing.
 Thank you! ❤️

 [Lonelybud](https://github.com/lonelybud)
-Taught me how not to crash the game everytime I pressed a button 😭
+Taught me how not to crash the game everytime I pressed a button 😭 I had no idea what the fiber pool was...

+[Deadlineem](https://github.com/deadlineem) Gave useful feedback on scenarios and also was there whenever I asked for insight in UC forum.

 [Harmless](https://github.com/Harmless05)
 No relation to this script.
 He's just a nice person and has a cat profile picture 😸